brightquasar/plist-bug-maybe/README.md

-Fistly; this project (as is) loads the tableView Cells very nicely (while using the current, smaller, People.plist file.
-That file has 11 dictionaies in it.
-I added 19 more dicitonaries
+Firstly; this project (as is), and upon not finding an /archive file, loads the tableView Cells very nicely, though I was forced to hand-code my own People.plist file -- the thing has a total of 30 Dictionaries, But I have only been successful in using the first few and cannot spot why.

-giving a total of 30 (that ver of the plist file can be found next to the other one but named PeopleLarge.plist) I have tripple-checked every key in every dictionary for spelling and absence of a trailing space etcetera.
-I cannot see why the app does not successfully parse the Lager plist file -- I would expect it to only find the 11 keys which my code is looking for anyway.
-I don't recall the exact method I used to insert those 11 images into the images.xcassets file, but they have been working there, and, I have never had images that were dragged into the bundle fail to be found by the plist.
-So, for now, I am leaving those 19 there.
+It is now time to try to debug the unarchiving (or archiving) of the images bug -- images taken from the photo lib do persist, but the original Cell images only show when loaded from the plist file.
+Subsequent runs result in good text and PhotoLib restorations, but the other Cell images are either not populated, or, are overwritten with nothingness.

-Once I get the plist problem solved, and finish my "guessing game" code, and add one more lable to the Cell -- then we will try to debug the unarchiving of the images bug.
+I should also like to fix the big in which the Detail view image reverts to my hard-coded storyboard image whenever the persons last name is changed to an incorrect name.
+That I presume will require some fancy delegation of some sort, or, persisting a value in DetailViewController which could then be subsequently read by ViewController.swift and used to put-up the lost image.

-I cannot see why it is not reloading and using the archive file which is written to Document dir.
-It does seem to be loading the /archive file, because it does populate the Cells with the label text.
-Only the images are missing.
-And, as I understand it, that text can only come from the same Person/people object in which the images should also be stored.
+Since the text and added images are being loading from the /archive file, I do not understand why my images are not appearing as they should.
+As I understand it, that text and those Photo- lib images can only come from the same Person/people object in which the images should also be